handsontable/handsontable/docs/next/guides/advanced-topics/performance.md

 ## Use modules

-To reduce the bundle size and JavaScript parsing time, import only those [Handsontable modules](@/guides/building-and-testing/modules.md#list-of-all-modules) that you actually use, instead of importing the complete package.
+To reduce the bundle size and JavaScript parsing time, import only those of Handsontable's [modules](@/guides/building-and-testing/modules.md#list-of-all-modules) that you actually use, instead of importing the complete package.

-The following example shows you how to import and register the [`ContextMenu`](@/api/contextMenu.md) plugin.
+The following example shows how to import and register the [`ContextMenu`](@/api/contextMenu.md) plugin.

 ```js
 import Handsontable from 'handsontable/base';